 While there is no definitive or “best” source for salvaged wood, the most common buildings we deconstruct are:

 - Old barns

 What Makes This Wood Special?

-Here’s a small sample of what our lumber may have gone through to develop its own characteristics:
+Here’s a small sample of what our lumber may have gone through to develop its special characteristics: